Azure-Samples/ama-update-sample/README.md

 └── utils                       # Utility classes used by all the functions
 ```

-## Deploying the publisher's backend an the Azure Managed Application definition
+## Deploying the publisher's backend and the Azure Managed Application definition

 To deploy the publisher's backend and the Azure Managed Application definition, you need to run the following commands in the root folder of the repository: